allegro/allegro.tech/_posts/2016-08-01-the-ios-bug-chase.md

 neither `11040529` nor `0xA87711` (in any endianness).
 Even though the new `v` value was not clearly visible in the `geo_manifest` data, it could still be present there.
 Anyway, it would be hard, if not impossible, to understand binary data of an unknown format.
-I still had a few more tricks to use.
+But I still had a few more tricks to use.

 ## The Machine Code :microscope:

 `MapKit.framework` was the one that should understand `geo_manifest`, so the obvious option was to look for this understanding in the framework code.
-The MapKit source code is obviously not publicly available, but there were two things that helped to overcome that obstacle.
+The MapKit source code is obviously not publicly available, but there were two things that helped overcome that obstacle.

 Firstly, all iOS framework dylibs can be easily accessed from either: